 If the trip to the vet was because of something I had done wrong (which has luckily never happened), I would not charge.

 Should I Charge More For Holidays?

 This is a personal choice.
 Personally, I don’t charge more for holiday visits.
-I don’t want to take advantage of my customers when they need me most.
+I don’t want to take advantage of my customers when they need our services most.

 Should I Charge More/Less For Dogs Compared To Cats?

 Again this is a personal choice.
-But, I charge the same for any type of pet because I like to keep it simple.
+But, I charge the same for any type of pet or dog breed because I like to keep it simple.
 Client’s appreciate this.